-PATENT INFRINGEMENTInfringement of a patent consists of the unauthorized making, using, offering for sale or selling any patented invention within the United States.
+PATENT INFRINGEMENTInfringement of a patent is the unauthorized making, using, importing, offering for sale or selling any patented invention within the United States.
 An individual may be an infringer if he “actively induces infringement of a patent.”
-Also, an individual who sells a product knowing the same to be especially made or adapted for use in an infringement of a patent shall be liable as a “contributor infringer.”
+Also, an individual who sells a product knowing it is especially made or adapted for use in an infringement of a patent shall be liable as a “contributory infringer.”

-When finding infringement on a utility patent, the meaning of the claims of the patent is determined by the trial judge.
-When the meaning of a claim is contested, many courts will hold a preliminary “Markman hearing” to resolve as a matter of law, the meaning of the claim which defines the scope of the patent grant.
-This usually requires expert testimony, either technical or patent or both.
+When litigating a utility patent, the meaning of the claims are determined by the trial judge.
+When the meaning of a claim is contested, many courts will hold a “Markman hearing” to resolve as a matter of law, the meaning of the claims which defines the scope of the patent .
+This sometimes requires expert testimony, either technical, patent or both.

 Finding infringement on a design patent requires determining if an ordinary observer would be deceived by two substantially similar designs.

 STANDINGAlthough patents are granted by the federal government, the burden of enforcing the patent right is on the patent owner.
-The sole remedy for patent infringement is civil action brought in Federal court by the patent owner.
-If a party to an infringement action desires to appeal the decision of the Federal district court, he must appeal to the Court of Appeals for the Federal Circuit (CAFC).
+The primary remedy for patent infringement is a civil action brought in federal court by the patent owner.
+If a party to an infringement action desires to appeal the decision of the district court, he must appeal to the Court of Appeals for the Federal Circuit (CAFC).

 Co-ownership of patents poses a potential problem for enforcing patent rights against infringers.
 Absent an agreement to allow suit unilaterally, no single co-owner may sue a third party for infringement without the other co-owners’ voluntarily joining the suit.

 The general rule regarding assigned patents is that the assignor has no right to enforce the patent against infringers.
 An assignee may bring an infringement action against an infringer without the assignor joined as a party.